yeasy/learning_pickleball/en/20_faq.md

 ## 20.7 [Q7] How to choose a suitable paddle?

 **Answer**: According to the rules, the combined length and width of a pickleball paddle cannot exceed 24 inches (60.96 cm), of which the length cannot exceed 17 inches (43.18 cm).
-There is no limit to the thickness and weight of the paddle, but the common thickness range is 10 \~ 19 mm, and weight range is 7\~9 oz.
+There is no limit to the thickness and weight of the paddle, but the common thickness range is 10 \~ 19 mm, and weight range is 7 \~ 9.5 oz (about 200 \~ 270 g).

 Typically, a pickleball paddle consists of several main components: paddle body (core, surface, and edge guard), handle, base grip, and overgrip.
 * **Paddle Core**: The core of the paddle plays a crucial role in the paddle's stability.
 Modern paddle materials usually feature a honeycomb structure made of high polymer compounds, including Polymer (soft and flexible) and Nomex (rigid aramid, somewhat hard).
 Earlier paddles were made from materials such as wood or aluminum alloy.